Australia declares fresh state of emergency as 100 fires rage | DW | 18.12.2019

 'Public health emergency'

-Over 30,000 square kilometers (11,500 square miles) have burnt over the last months in Australia's most populous state.
-2,000 firefighters are currently battling the blazes.
+More than 30,000 square kilometers (11,500 square miles) have burnt over the last few months in Australia's most populous state.
+Some 2,000 firefighters are currently battling the blazes.

 "The worst of the fire weather conditions, the extreme fire danger ratings we are expecting today, are centered around the greater Sydney environment," said New South Wales Rural Fire Service commissioner Shane Fitzsimmons.

-The extreme weather has also led to health concerns over the smoke haze, labelled by Sydney doctors as a "public health emergency."
+The extreme weather has also led to health concerns over the smoke haze, labeled by Sydney doctors as a "public health emergency."

 Hospitals have recorded large increases in emergency room visits for respiratory problems.